Mohammad Gulrez

 Columbus, Ohio and Muslim Politics Project, Council On Foreign Relations Programme, New York, United States of America.

 Prof Gulrez is currently working on Confidence Building Measures focusing on both the bi-lateral and multi-lateral tracks of the peace process.

-Prof Gulrez has participated in seminars and workshops in USA, Iran, Pakistan, Libya, South Africa, Thailand, United Kingdom, Ghana, Senegal, Saudi Arabia, Sri Lanka & Kyrgyzstan.
+Prof Gulrez has participated in seminars and workshops in USA, Iran, Pakistan, Libya, South Africa, Thailand, United Kingdom, Ghana, Senegal, Saudi Arabia, Sri Lanka, Kyrgyzstan and Kuwait.

+Professor Mohammad Gulrez has also been selected in the list of ‘100 Notable alumni of Aligarh Muslim University’ by the Edu Rank for the year 2022.